 Not everyone has the time to enjoy New York City as a tourist.
 Many of us have meetings or itineraries to adhere to.
 That doesn’t mean there aren’t ways to take advantage of some of what the city has to offer!
-Scenic walks, food halls, downtown shopping in one of the city’s premier shopping malls.
-There really is no limit to what one can find to fill their time in the city.
+Read on to find out our suggestions to experience a taste of New York in under two hours.

 It all began with just a few farmers in 1976.
 Now, the world-famous market boasts 140 regional farmers, fishers and bakers during peak season.
 Located in one of the city’s great public spaces, the electric atmosphere is filled with 60,000 market shoppers, on any given day.
 From just-picked fresh fruits and vegetables to heritage meats and award-winning farmstead cheeses, artisan bread, jams, pickles, wine, ciders, maple syrup and much more.
 It’s easy to find things to consume that day or pack away to take home.
 The market is open year-round on Mondays, Wednesdays, Fridays and Saturdays from 8:00 AM to 6:00 PM.

 Spend some time exploring the 25-acre public park at the southern tip of Manhattan – the city’s birthplace.
 The park has been revitalized with an ethos of environmental responsibility and historical authenticity.
 This is thanks to a partnership with the City of New York’s Department of Parks and Recreation and The Battery Conservancy.
 The Battery, the thriving green heart of Downtown New York, is a model of conservation and biodiversity.
 It includes vast public gardens, organic urban farms, toxin-free lawns and SeaGlass, the innovative aquarium carousel.